Rogelio Neil Roque: Career

 Roque hails from the city of Valencia, Bukidnon, serving as councilor from 2010 to 2013.
 In 2013, he was elected as representative of Bukidnon's fourth district in the House of Representatives.
 He would be reelected for two more consecutive terms in 2016 and 2019.

-He would run for governor of Bukidnon for the 2022 election where the successor of outgoing governor Jose Maria Zubiri Jr. was to be determined.
-He was running under the Nacionalista Party.
+He successfully ran for governor of Bukidnon for the 2022 election where the successor of outgoing governor Jose Maria Zubiri Jr. was to be determined.
+He ran under the Nacionalista Party.
 Roque's rival was governor Zubiri's son and third district representative Manuel Zubiri.

-Roque would win the election.
+As governor, Roque vetoed the passage of an indigenous people's code being proposed in the provincial board in August 2024, which led to criticism by the Provincial Tribal Council and threats by the leaders of Bukidnon's seven major tribes to have him declared persona non grata in their domains.

 Personal life

-Roque is married to Laarni Lavin who is also a politician.
+Roque is married to Laarni Roque who is also a politician.